Comedy Clubs in London

 Angel Comedy | Angel

-Angel Comedy’s become so big, their nightly shows have spilled over into two venues, (another) Camden Head and The Bill Murray.
+Angel Comedy’s become so big, their nightly shows have spilled over into two venues, (a different) Camden Head and The Bill Murray.
 Some of the names who hit up the stage regularly include Tim Key, Stewart Lee and Desiree Burch, and there’s a nice roster of newer faces and alternative comedy for a little more variety.
 Beyond the programming, they offer plenty more – their comedy school runs classes and short courses on clowning, stand-up and joke writing, as well as women’s improv groups and free comedy writing surgeries.

 Details: 2 Camden Walk, N1 8DY | 39 Queen’s Head Street, Islington, N1 8NQ | Nightly shows | Free/From £5